mweidner037/list-positions/internals.md

 Pedantic notes:

 - list-positions makes different choices than the Fugue paper when inserting around tombstones.
 See the comments in [Order.createPositions' source code](./src/order.ts).
-- The converted tree uses a slightly different sort order on same-side siblings than the Fugue paper: same-side siblings are in order by `bunchID + ","`, except that a right-side child created by the same Order as its parent is always last (because it increments `innerIndex` instead of creating a new right-child bunch).
+- The converted tree uses a slightly different sort order on same-side siblings than the Fugue paper: same-side siblings are in order by bunchID, except that a right-side child created by the same Order as its parent is always last (because it increments `innerIndex` instead of creating a new right-child bunch).
 This does not affect non-interleaving because Fugue treats the same-side sibling sort order as arbitrary.

 ## Applications

 Here are some advanced things you can do once you understand list-positions' internals.
 To request more info, or to ask about your own ideas, feel free to open an [issue](https://github.com/mweidner037/list-positions/issues).

 1. Manipulate BunchMetas to make a custom tree.
 For example, to insert some initial text identically for all users - without explicitly loading the same state - you can start each session by creating "the same" bunch and setting the text there.
-Order.createPositions' `bunchID` option can help here:
+Order.createPositions's `bunchID` option can help here:

    ```ts
    const INITIAL_TEXT = "Type something here.";